 Truth is, Paris is probably the first place that pops into most peoples minds when they think of France.
 Paris is great!
 It’s amazing!
 But if Paris is so wonderful, that probably means there are loads of other places worthy of your time too, right?
 Oui Oui!
 If you’ve got a serious case of wanderlust and want to immerse yourself in everything French, then these places are an absolute must-visit.

 Marseille is a large port city that looks like it’s straight out of your European fairytale dreams.
 It’s easy to lose entire days walking through the streets, discovering art and history around every corner.
 The city is alive with art and literature, it’s the ultimate haven for creative types, who imagine losing themselves in a world of French art culture.
 The must-try food in Marseille, being a port city, is Bouillabaisse, a fish soup that will change your life forever.
-You should also visit as many gorgeous little cafes as possible while you’re there.
-Be sure to visit Notre-Dame de la Garde, the gorgeous
+You should also visit as many gorgeous little cafes as possible while you’re there and be sure to visit Notre-Dame de la Garde.

 This stunning hilltop town is located in the south of France (that just sounds magical, doesn’t it).
 It’s famous for Citè de Carcassonne, a UNESCO World Heritage listed and, honestly, it’s straight out of your childhood story books.
 The stunning, gothic castle is a photographers dream and a place you could easily spend hours wandering around, exploring, like a medieval Prince or Princess.